abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 ## Upgraded to .NET 5.0

-ABP Framework has been moved to .NET 5.0.
-So, if you want to upgrade to the ABP Framework 4.0, you also need to upgrade to .NET 5.0.
+ABP has been moved to .NET 5.0.
+So, if you want to upgrade to the ABP 4.0, you also need to upgrade to .NET 5.0.

 See the [Migrate from ASP.NET Core 3.1 to 5.0](https://docs.microsoft.com/en-us/aspnet/core/migration/31-to-50) document to learn how to upgrade your solution to .NET 5.0.

 ## Moved to System.Text.Json

-ABP Framework 4.0 uses the System.Text.Json by default as the JSON serialization library.
+ABP 4.0 uses the System.Text.Json by default as the JSON serialization library.
 It, actually, using a hybrid approach: Continues to use the Newtonsoft.Json when it needs to use features not supported by the System.Text.Json.

 ### Unsupported Types